frobnitzem/hpl-hpcg/_episodes/03-blas.md

 ---
-title: "HPL"
+title: "BLAS"
 teaching: 10
 exercises: 20
 math: true

 questions:
-- "How do dense matrix algorithms divide work using MPI?"
+- "What blas should I link with?"
+- "How can I get all these libraries installed and working together?"
-- "What are the key factors affecting their performance?"
+- "What are the limitations of blas and lapack?"
-- "Why is peak performance a reasonable target for HPL?"

 objectives:
-- "Setup and run the HPL benchmark."
-- "Explain matrix tiling and scalapack layout."
+- "Understand the differences between blas implementations."
+- "Correctly compile, link, and test linear algebra libraries."

 keypoints:
-- "HPL requires tuning matrix and tile sizes to achieve peak performance."
-- "Weak scaling requires very large problem sizes for large supercomputers."
 - "Linking with vendor-optimized libraries is a pain in the neck."
+- "Standard BLAS/LAPACK doesn't use co-processors."
 ---

 The compilers, GPU, and network are working well.
 Now it's time